pb111/Time-series-analysis-with-Python/README.md

-3.**Pooled data**- It is the combination of time series data and cross sectional data.
+3. **Pooled data**- It is the combination of time series data and cross sectional data.

 ================================================================================